 synnack is the artistic moniker of Clint Michael Sand.
 Defying an easy description, synnack is perhaps best described as experimental electronic music fused with new media performance mediums.

 Blurring the lines between art installations, music concerts, and audio releases, synnack combines dark ambient/IDM/Glitch-styled sound generation using custom software environments, with analog modular synthesis to manipulate audio and video into sensory experiences ranging from visceral to cerebral.
 On stage, synnack leverages live sequencing, dynamic video processing, and dub-inspired mixing techniques such that no two synnack performances are the same.
-In addition to his own work, synnack collaborates with Jennifer McClain on video based performances and art installations, and hosts the worlds largest user community for Max for Live on www.maxforlive.com; his creation of which earned him official sponsorship from Ableton, Inc.
+In addition to his own work, synnack collaborates with Jennifer McClain on video based performances and art installations, and created the worlds largest user community for Max for Live on www.maxforlive.com; his creation of which earned him official sponsorship from Ableton, Inc.

 synnack is the artistic output of Clint Michael Sand, formerly of cut.rate.box and Mono Chrome) and features additional contributions by other artists such as Jeff Ito, Tony Young of Autoclav1.1, Brad Perkins (as "synnack vs. torrent vaccine"), Jennifer McClain (of 0xf8 Studios) and Dave Jones of AttackSustain.

 Mr. Sand has been a musician almost all his life.
 He began studying music in a formal sense at 8 years old with the study of melodic percussion, guitar, and bassoon.
 Feeling limited by traditional musical study, he focused his college study on abstract painting and mixed media work at the University of New Orleans where he obtained a Bachelors of Arts.
 Having access to a computer at a very early age (his parents owned their own business) encouraged an early fascination with the computer as a creative tool.